 Future treatments for atopic dermatitis

-- Dupilumab is a promising new systemic biologic treatment for atopic dermatitis that targets IL-4 and other cytokines responsible for reduced barrier function and inflammation.
+- Dupilumab f(Dupixent®) is a promising new systemic biologic treatment for atopic dermatitis that targets IL-4 and other cytokines responsible for reduced barrier function and inflammation.
 It is classified by the FDA as a breakthrough therapy.
-Clinical trials are in Phase III and application for approval by FDA is imminent.
+Clinical trials are in Phase III and application for approval by FDA is imminent (expected March 2017).

-- Crisaborole is a novel non-steroidal topical anti-inflammatory PDE-4 inhibitor reducing the production of inflammatory cytokines and is under investigation for the treatment of mild to moderate atopic dermatitis.
-The FDA is evaluating the drug during 2016.
+- Crisaborole (Eucrisa®) is a novel non-steroidal topical anti-inflammatory PDE-4 inhibitor reducing the production of inflammatory cytokines used for the treatment of mild to moderate atopic dermatitis.
+The FDA approved the drug in December 2016.

 - Tofacitinib is a Janus kinase inhibitor under investigation orally and topically for atopic dermatitis.
 Clinical trials are in Phase II.

 - Many other drugs are being evaluated in clinical trials for the treatment of atopic dermatitis.